Mulholland Monuments

 Mulholland Highway

-(1923)* - Groundbreaking ceremony for Mulholland Drive, called Mulholland Highway at the time.
+(1923)* - Groundbreaking ceremony for Mulholland Drive, named for William Mulholland.

 Historical Notes